-Allied troops taken prisoner after the battle were located in the west of the island at Agii Apostoli also referred to by some pow’s as “Galatos camp “( mostly New Zealanders and British ) Skines , (Australians ) the former camp where Italian prisoners of war captured in North Africa were kept. and a small camp at the airfield at Maleme used for work details and burial parties.
+Allied troops taken prisoner after the battle were located in the west of the island at Agii Apostoli also referred to by some pow’s as “Galatos camp “( mostly New Zealanders and British with a few other nationalities such as Palestinians,Cypriots and Indians) Skines , (Australians ) the former rudimentary camp where Italian prisoners of war captured in North Africa were kept. and a small camp at the airfield at Maleme used for work details and burial parties.

 Maleme camp was likely used to supply the Germans with labour in which to rebuild the airfield and clean up the large amount of wreckage etc accumulated during the battle.